UniRegensburg/ASE_WS1718-notenverwaltung/README.md

 ``` bash
 yarn install
 ```

-There is an issue with `yarn` and `node_modules` that are only used in electron on the backend when the application is built by the packager.
-Please use `npm` as dependencies manager.

 If you want to generate Angular components with Angular-cli , you **MUST** install `@angular/cli` in npm global context.
 Please follow [Angular-cli documentation](https://github.com/angular/angular-cli) if you had installed a previous version of `angular-cli`.